GesusKryst/ai_campgrounds/README.md

-# machineLearningWorkshop
+# AI Learning Workshop
-Small playground used to work with ML type projects
+Small playground used to work with AI type projects